Virtual reality based Machine Learning Arm-Hand Function Evaluation and Support (VAFES)

-Key component is a bio mechanically designed, adaptive exoskeleton for the upper extremities, which will be developed in this project and used exploratory on patients.
-The exoskeleton considers the individual conditions of the disease and compensates as far as necessary the dysfunction, which prevents the execution of necessary movements or supports the rehabilitation training by antagonistic activation.
-Due to intelligent sensors and actuators linkage, the system always provides exactly as much support or correction as is necessary in the respective patient situation.
+The Key component is a bio mechanically designed, an adaptive exoskeleton for the upper extremities, which will be developed in this project and used exploratory on patients.
+The exoskeleton considers the individual conditions of the disease and compensates as far as necessary for the dysfunction, which prevents the execution of necessary movements or supports the rehabilitation training by antagonistic activation.
+Due to intelligent sensors and actuators linkage, the system always provides exactly as much support or correction as is necessary for the respective patient situation.

-With the exoskeleton a holistic rehabilitation system is developed.
-The system includes the design and implementation of motion tasks in virtual reality, a feedback system based on bio signals and a generic decoder for invasive and non-invasive brain-computer interfaces.
+With the exoskeleton, a holistic rehabilitation system is developed.
+The system includes the design and implementation of motion tasks in virtual reality, a feedback system based on bio signals, and a generic decoder for invasive and non-invasive brain-computer interfaces.
 In the technical implementation, the soft exoskeleton combines modern, very light, resilient materials with an intelligent, adaptive control system that does not require any adjustments from the wearer.